Root Cause Analysis Definition

 Everything that contributed to the problem should be identified.
 No matter how little, every change should be noted, and evidence of the changes besides the main problem gathered.
 Evidence can be physical, paper, personnel, or recorded.

-Phase 4: Data Analysis
+Phase 4: Analyze Data

 At this stage, the organization should analyze the collected data and evidence.
 Events and changes should be categorized depending on the level of influence the organization has over them.
 Events can be unrelated, a correlating factor, a contributing factor, or the root cause.